aipmhub/chat-plugin-sdk/docs/guides/plugin-manifest.md

 # Plugin Manifest

-The LobeChat Plugin Manifest is a crucial configuration file used to describe and define the basic information and behavior of a LobeChat plugin.
-The Manifest file serves as the "identity card" of the plugin, providing the necessary information for the LobeChat platform to handle and integrate the plugin.
+The AiPMChat Plugin Manifest is a crucial configuration file used to describe and define the basic information and behavior of a AiPMChat plugin.
+The Manifest file serves as the "identity card" of the plugin, providing the necessary information for the AiPMChat platform to handle and integrate the plugin.

 ## Introduction

-The Manifest file is typically provided in JSON format to ensure that the LobeChat platform can correctly parse and use the plugin:
+The Manifest file is typically provided in JSON format to ensure that the AiPMChat platform can correctly parse and use the plugin:

-- **Identify the plugin**: The Manifest contains the unique identifier (`identifier`) of the plugin, which is used to distinguish different plugins within the LobeChat platform.
+- **Identify the plugin**: The Manifest contains the unique identifier (`identifier`) of the plugin, which is used to distinguish different plugins within the AiPMChat platform.
-- **Configure metadata**: The plugin's metadata (`meta`), such as title, description, tags, and avatar, is used to display the plugin's information in the LobeChat user interface, helping users understand the purpose of the plugin.
+- **Configure metadata**: The plugin's metadata (`meta`), such as title, description, tags, and avatar, is used to display the plugin's information in the AiPMChat user interface, helping users understand the purpose of the plugin.
 - **Set plugin description**: By specifying the system role (`systemRole`), we can set the plugin's description to help the model better understand the functionality and purpose of the plugin.
-- **Define interfaces**: By declaring API interfaces (`api`) in the Manifest, the plugin can clearly inform the LobeChat platform about the functionality and services it can provide.
+- **Define interfaces**: By declaring API interfaces (`api`) in the Manifest, the plugin can clearly inform the AiPMChat platform about the functionality and services it can provide.
-- **Specify UI display**: The plugin's UI configuration (`ui`) determines how the plugin is displayed in LobeChat, including its mode, size, and the URL to load.
+- **Specify UI display**: The plugin's UI configuration (`ui`) determines how the plugin is displayed in AiPMChat, including its mode, size, and the URL to load.

 ## Manifest Schema

-The LobeChat plugin system allows developers to define the configuration and behavior of plugins using the Manifest file.
+The AiPMChat plugin system allows developers to define the configuration and behavior of plugins using the Manifest file.
 Below is a detailed description of the structure of the Manifest file.

 The manifest is a JSON file containing the following fields: